harshadakhorgade/Opecv-using-EC2-and-AWS-servecies-/README.md

 # Opecv-using-EC2-and-AWS-servecies-
-This is a Python project that performs face and eye detection using AWS Rekognition and Haarcascades.
+# This is a Python project that performs face and eye detection using AWS Rekognition and Haarcascades.

-First need create instance
+# First need create instance
-#here i am using amzon linux os
+#here i am using ubuntu os

 IAM role is required and that attach to ec2-instance